 With this valuable data and insight, you'll be able to re-target people who have expressed an interest in you and what you offer more effectively.
 This will allow you to increase conversion and improve the efficiency of your marketing funnels.

 Internet users are familiar with shortened links.
-In some areas, a long link can look lazy and unprofessional or sloppy and otherwise untidy.
+In some areas, a long link can look lazy, unprofessional, sloppy, or untidy.
 Therefore, shortened URLs can increase your perceived professionalism.

-Unbranded shortened links, on the other hand, are a security concern for many people (if they don’t already have a built-up trust in the source of that link).
-Because of this safety concern, there are entire services built around decoding miscellaneous shortened links to check them for safety.
-Small businesses are heavily impacted by this issue because they are usually dealing with audiences that aren't yet familiar with them.
+Unbranded shortened links, on the other hand, are a security concern for many people (if they don't already have a built-up trust in the source of that link).
+Because of this safety concern, many services focus on decoding miscellaneous shortened links to check them for safety.
+This issue heavily impacts small businesses because they usually deal with audiences that aren't yet familiar with them.

 To avoid the concern of a generic link, you can use branded links.
 This will improve the click-through rate and offer you a more professional and trustworthy appearance.

 You are more likely to gain traffic and improve memory retention if you keep it simple, readable, and verbally shareable.
-Regardless of whether you’re looking to share the link on social media, over the phone, in print ads, on business cards, on physical signs, or across billboards.
+It applies regardless of whether you're looking to share the link on social media, over the phone, in print ads, business cards, physical signs, or across billboards.

-As we already touched on, a branded link is much more likely to generate clicks.
-Short links also have the added benefit of shareability – they are easier for the user on the other end to read, copy, and share in their own posts.
+As we already discussed, a branded link is much more likely to generate clicks.
+Short links also have the added benefit of shareability – they are easier for users on the other end to read, copy, and share in their posts.